-If you are seeking planning advice and information on extensions and alterations to a residential property you can do this by:
+If you need planning information on extensions and alterations to a residential property you can do this by:

-St Albans City and District Council has the busiest District planning department in the country.
+St Albans City and District Council has one of the busiest District planning department in the country.

 What are the benefits of getting pre-application Council advice?

-- if advice is followed, avoidance of unexpected delays and problems.
-Although we cannot offer guarantees, it is more likely to result in a positive and timely outcome to a planning application;
+- avoidance of unexpected delays and problems.
+We cannot offer guarantees but it is more likely to result in a positive and timely outcome to a planning application;

 - a greater degree of certainty over the general acceptability of proposals;

-- clarification on how national, regional and local policies will be applied to development;
+- clarification on how national, regional and local policies will be applied;

-- early identification of areas which will need specialist advice and input from Council officers;
+- early identification of areas that will need specialist advice;

-- a potential reduction in time professional advisers spend in working up proposals
+- a potential reduction in time professional advisers spend in working up proposals; and

 - clarification on what application form to use and what drawings and information to submit for your planning application to be considered ‘valid’ and registered quickly.

-Can I be assured that my planning application will be dealt with within statutory timescales?
+Can I be assured that my planning application will be dealt with quickly?

 The speed at which we are able to process planning applications is affected by a number of aspects that are outside our direct control.
 These are:

-- The rise in demand for our planning services - St Albans currently has the busiest District planning department in the country
+- The rise in demand for our planning services;

-We aim to process 75% of all planning applications within the statutory timescales.
-At present, we are achieving 75%.
+We aim to process 75% of all planning applications within 8 weeks.